Why We Need a New Award for Misleading Op-Eds

 After all these years, why bother?
 Because doing so, “can improve the prospects of shoring up our eastern flank in the broader battle against Islamist extremism—a fight that likely is to be a generational struggle.”

-One has to wonder how even the Journal’s notoriously bellicose editorial page editors swallows such nonsense.
+One has to wonder how even the Journal’s notoriously bellicose editorial page editors swallow such nonsense.

 For starters, in no way does Afghanistan represent “our eastern flank.”
 If the United States is indeed locked in a “generational struggle”—another stock phrase favored in present-day Washington—the jihadists have already established a foothold in places well beyond Afghanistan, among them Pakistan, India, Indonesia, and the southern reaches of the Philippines.
 Viewed from a geographic perspective, vast, landlocked Afghanistan is all but devoid of strategic significance for the United States.
 As a factor likely to affect the future wellbeing of the American people, it trails well behind Venezuela and ranks barely in front of Laos.